Domesticated Generation | Operating on the outskirts of the system

 While the majority of art fairs and biennials have a plethora of satellite, OFF and collateral events, it’s mainly taken as a given that these cannot exist independently from the main event itself.
 That’s just how the art world is.

-As the doors open to “Mediterranea 18, the Young Artist Biennale”, the organization Curate It Yourself, run by curators Jacques Heinrich Toussaint, Claudia Buizza and Pietro Della Giustina, have decided to tackle this very issue, which at its core affects young artists in particular, with their latest project Domesticated Generation.
+With the opening of “Mediterranea 18, the Young Artist Biennale” this weekend, the organization Curate It Yourself, run by curators Jacques Heinrich Toussaint, Claudia Buizza and Pietro Della Giustina, have decided to tackle this very issue, which at its core affects young artists in particular, with their latest project Domesticated Generation.

 Interviewed by H A P P E N I N G last year, the curatorial collective Curate It Yourself continues to challenge the art world’s power relationships.
 The Domesticated Generation project represents a reaction to the biennale system, whereby young artists and art world professionals still struggle to have their voices heard.
 As Pietro della Giustina points out, the projects is based on its very own lack of funds, and more generally “on the sacrifices that young professionals and artists have to face in order to participate in major events and to acquire a certain legitimacy, including unpaid internships in both public and private institutions, the lack of funds to produce and exhibit work as well as the utter lack of remuneration for young artists beyond funds covering production costs.”